Seven Sharp features MHW

 Coming from a variety of public roles, our Men’s Health Week ambassadors stand as proud advocates for helping Kiwi men take a closer look at their health!
 We are extremely grateful for their commitment to bring men’s health to the forefront of public awareness during the month of June.

-This year we welcome back comedian and social sensation Tom Sainsbury to the MHW team, along with emergency doctor and men’s health advocate Dr Tom Mulholand, and our first woman ambassador, the talented AM show hostess and broadcaster Amanda Gillies.
+This year we are delighted to welcome back as ambassadors a range of great New Zealanders from comedian and social sensation Tom Sainsbury to our first woman ambassador, the talented journalist annd broadcaster Amanda Gillies.
+Check them out.

 All these folk have one simple message – guys, be honest, are you doing the right things for your health?
 The people who love you sure hope so.